Fees and Charges

-When a church is already established as a legal entity (incorporated, 501(c)(3), 508, unincorporated association, etc.) and owns property in the name of the church, has a bank account in the name of the church, the leaders should carefully move forward considering all relevant facts as she lays the groundwork for the ordering of a new church under Christ and Christ alone.
+When a church is already established as a legal entity (incorporated, 501(c)(3), 508, unincorporated association, charitable trust, business trust, etc.) and owns property in the name of the church, has a bank account in the name of the church, or is legally encumbered in some other way the leaders should carefully move forward considering all relevant facts as they lay the groundwork for the ordering of a new church under Christ and Christ alone.

 For His Glory,

 Brother Jerald Finney